martinsumner/leveled/docs/VOLUME.md

 If the same test is run with a leveldb backend but with the pre-sweeper fold mechanism, then total throughput across the is improved by <b>8.9%</b>.
 However, this throughput reduction comes at the cost of a <b>90%</b> reduction in the number of rebuilds completed within the test.

-## Riak Cluster Test - Phase 3 - Compaction
+## Riak Cluster Test - Phase 3 - Journal Compaction

 When first developing the issue of compacting the value store was left to one side from a performance perspective, under the assumption that compaction would occur in some out-of-hours window.
 Bitcask is configurable in this way, but also manages to do continuous compaction without major performance issues.